xkagura/Nikke-DB/README.md

-# Nikke-Assistant
+# Nikke-DB
-Database for Nikke Assistant - an app for Nikke players
+A database for my app Nikke-Assistant.